NYU OT Students at AOTA Conference

-The booth also provided an opportunity for prospective students to learn more about the post-professional MA, OTD, and PhD programs.
-We were also excited to promote our new online OTD program starting Fall 2017.
-Faculty members and staff were on hand to answers questions about the curriculum, admissions requirements, and our remuneration program.
+The booth also provided an opportunity for prospective students to learn more about the post-professional MA, OTD, and PhD programs, as well as the new online OTD program.
+Faculty members and staff were on hand to answer questions about the curriculum, admissions requirements, and our remuneration program.

 Kristie Patten Koenig, Associate Professor